hannesm/platform-blog/technical-signing-repository.md

 ### Delegation

-The purpose of a `delegate` file is to contain a list of key identifiers which have permission to modify this directory.
-A `delegate` file consists of a
-quadruple: `(name, counter, key-ids, signatures)`:
+The purpose of a `delegate` file is to contain a list of key identifiers which have permission to modify the contained directory.
+A `delegate` file consists of a quadruple: `(name, counter, key-ids, signatures)`:
 - `name` is the directory name
 - `counter` is a monotonic counter
 - `key-ids` is a set of key identifiers
 - `signatures` defined below

-### Signatures file
+### Checksums file

-A `signatures` file provides checksums of all files in the current directory and subdirectories thereof.
+A `checksums` file consists of checksums of (recursively!) all files in the directory.
 It is a quadruple
 `(counter, name, files, signatures)`:

 - `counter` is a monotonic counter